MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 ### Release history

-Use the following information to see what's new or changed for a supported release of the Azure Information Protection client for Windows.
+Use the following information to see what's new or changed for a supported release of the Azure Information Protection classic client for Windows.
 The most current release is listed first.

 Noted Azure Information Protection features are currently in PREVIEW.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.